Family Law Case Management Plan

-The Master may prepare an Order to appoint counsel for a minor child(ren) at the time of the scheduling conference.
+The Magistrate may prepare an Order to appoint counsel for a minor child(ren) at the time of the scheduling conference.
 Parties shall be prepared to advise the Court as to whether this will be necessary, why it is necessary and who will be responsible for payment.
 The cost of any such appointment of counsel for minor child(ren) will ultimately be allocated by the Court between the parties.

 2.7 Appointment of Counsel for Parents (Minors)

-The scheduling conference will provide the Master an opportunity to determine whether a self represented litigant in a family law case, who is a minor parent, is in need of the assistance of counsel.
+The scheduling conference will provide the Magistrate an opportunity to determine whether a self represented litigant in a family law case, who is a minor parent, is in need of the assistance of counsel.
 The Court may appoint counsel for parents who are minors, if unrepresented.
 The Court may allocate payment among the parties.

 2.8 Custody Unit Evaluations

 The Magistrate may prepare an Order for investigation by the custody evaluation unit, if appropriate, at the time of the scheduling conference.
 Orders for custody evaluations may be limited in scope.

 The Magistrate may prepare an Order for substance abuse testing/screening/evaluation of either the parties or a minor child at the time of the scheduling conference.